 Mr. Daghlian has served as a jury member for competitions at New England Conservatory of Music, Boston; The Musical Merit Foundation of Greater San Diego; Porto Alegre Symphony Orchestra, Brazil and São Paulo State Symphony Orchestra, Brazil.

-William Daghlian has produced recordings in New York, Tokyo and São Paulo, released by labels including Bridge, CRI, Music Masters, Musical Heritage Society, Talent, Pamar, Romeo, YB Music, and Estúdio El dorado.
+William Daghlian has produced recordings in New York, Tokyo and São Paulo, released by labels including Bridge, CRI, Music Masters, Musical Heritage Society, Talent, Pamar, Romeo, YB Music, Estúdio El dorado, and Espressivo.

 For his pupils, Daghlian has conceived and produced numerous recordings: